SoftUni-Internal/interactive-content/EN/06-Nested-Loops/03-Nested-Loops.md

 [/slide]

 [slide hideTitle]
-# Nested Loops – Examples
+# Example: Rectangle of Stars

+interactive-programming-basics-with-java-nested-loops-19-20-nested-loops +

+interactive-programming-basics-with-java-nested-loops-19-20-nested-loops-demo

 Here is an **example** that illustrates nested loops.